getnamo/SocketIOClient-Unreal/README.md

 ![IMG](http://i.imgur.com/PnxD6Ui.png)

 Start with *Construct Json Object* then set any desired fields.
-In this instance we wanted to make the JSON *{"myString":"Hello"}* so we used *Set String Field* and then auto-converted the object into a message.
+In this instance we wanted to make the JSON *{"myString":"Hello"}* so we used *Set String Field* and then auto-convert the object into a message.

 ### Complex Json